sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 ***GET /v2/connections***

+### New API rate limit
+The `v2/auth/toke`n endpoint is now rate limited to **one request per second.**

+For more information, see [Get started with the Sigma REST API.](https://help.sigmacomputing.com/reference/get-started-sigma-api#api-limits)

 ### New API reference and recipes
 We have migrated to a new API Reference platform that is far more feature rich while being easier to use.